ruyuansun/OOP345-Project/readme.md

+## Academic Integrity and Usage Disclaimer

+This repository is publicly available for the purpose of seeking co-op opportunities.
+Please note that students should adhere to academic integrity and avoid directly copying assignments from this repository.

+---

 # Project Overview

 The purpose of this term project is to put your C++ Object Oriented skills to practice by developing a simulation of an assembly line with any number of stations.
 A line with 3 Stations is illustrated in the figure below.